MarcBrillault/helpers/readme.md

 As I don't want my functions to interfere with any of yours, they all use the `Brio` namespace.

+# Array helpers

+## arrayDepth

+This function returns the depth of a given array.
+- 0 if the array is empty
+- 1 for unidimensional arrays
+- 2 to x for every other array types

+WARNING: a recursive array could currently cause an infinite loop (See issue #29).

 # Command Line Interface (CLI) helpers

 These helpers are made specifically for command-line interfaces (CLI)